xensor/Xensor-Wordpress/README.md

 on the membership 2 page, you will see a column with 'shortcode', you click the show link to get the shortcode. `[ms-protect-content id="29578"][/ms-protect-content]` this is the shortcode you will be looking for.

+*What Shortcode is used to show the rules?*
+You use `[showrules]` in any content that allows shortcodes and it will work.

 ## Screenshots ##